-Hannover Re and certain of its subsidiaries have, in the past, provided and are likely to provide in the future, traditional types of reinsurance protection to Syndicate 2121.
+Hannover Re and certain of its subsidiaries and joint ventures have, in the past, provided and are likely to provide in the future, traditional types of reinsurance protection to Syndicate 2121.

 Syndicate 2121 has in the past, and may in the future, provide insurance or reinsurance cover to Hannover Re and its subsidiaries.